cnizzardini/just-recipes/italian-sausage-and-peppers.md

 ## Optional

+- Some cheese: Grated parm is my go to, but even romano is fine.
+If going rice, I haven't tried cheese.
 - Some oregano, you probably won't notice it, but throw in a pinch if you got it.
 - A splash of red wine.